zhutao100/qwen-code/docs/cli/commands.md

     - **`refresh`**:
       - **Description:** Reload the hierarchical instructional memory from all context files (default: `QWEN.md`) found in the configured locations (global, project/ancestors, and sub-directories).
 This updates the model with the latest context content.
     - **Note:** For more details on how context files contribute to hierarchical memory, see the [CLI Configuration documentation](./configuration.md#context-files-hierarchical-instructional-context).

+- **`/model`**
+  - **Description:** Switch the model for the current session.
+Opens a dialog to select from available models based on your authentication type.
+  - **Usage:** `/model`
+  - **Features:**
+    - Shows a dialog with all available models for your current authentication type
+    - Displays model descriptions and capabilities (e.g., vision support)
+    - Changes the model for the current session only
+    - Supports both Qwen models (via OAuth) and OpenAI models (via API key)
+  - **Available Models:**
+    - **Qwen Coder:** The latest Qwen Coder model from Alibaba Cloud ModelStudio (version: qwen3-coder-plus-2025-09-23)
+    - **Qwen Vision:** The latest Qwen Vision model from Alibaba Cloud ModelStudio (version: qwen3-vl-plus-2025-09-23) - supports image analysis
+    - **OpenAI Models:** Available when using OpenAI authentication (configured via `OPENAI_MODEL` environment variable)
+  - **Note:** Model selection is session-specific and does not persist across different Qwen Code sessions.
+To set a default model, use the `model.name` setting in your configuration.

 - **`/restore`**
   - **Description:** Restores the project files to the state they were in just before a tool was executed.
 This is particularly useful for undoing file edits made by a tool.
 If run without a tool call ID, it will list available checkpoints to restore from.